Reginald Pecock: Life

-The bishop's chief work is the famous Represser of over-much weeting [blaming] of the Clergie, which was issued c.
+The bishop's chief work is the well-known Represser of over-much weeting [blaming] of the Clergie, which was issued c.
 1449–1455.
-In addition to its great importance in the history of the Lollard movement the Represser has an exceptional interest as a model of the English of the time, Pecock being one of the first writers to use the vernacular.
-In thought and style alike it is the work of a man of learning and ability.
+In addition to its importance to the history of the Lollard movement, the Represser is also an early language model of Middle English, Pecock being one of the first to use the vernacular.

 A biography of Pecock is added to the edition of the Repressor published by Churchill Babington for the Rolls Series in 1860.